By default, teams can not access systems inside of CONS3RT from an external source other than through the CONS3RTportal.

-Users can request specific, event based exceptions to temporarily allow inbound traffic into their HmC cloudspace for the purposes of a preplanned, coordinated test event.
+Users can request specific, event based exceptions to temporarily allow inbound traffic into their CONS3RT cloudspace for the purposes of a preplanned, coordinated test event.
 Request shall be made by support ticket.
 Not all requests will be granted.

 The guidelines for requesting an opening are:

 - Specific origination IP addresses for incoming traffic

 - Automated Nessus scan (with credentials) of the environment with no unmitigated critical or high findings